mnrozhkov/awesome-python-chemistry/awesome-python-chemistry.md

 * [imolecule](http://patrickfuller.github.io/imolecule/) - An embeddable webGL molecule viewer and file format converter.
 * [nglview](https://github.com/arose/nglview) - A [Jupyter](https://jupyter.org/) widget to interactively view molecular structures and trajectories.
 * [pymoldyn](https://pgi-jcns.fz-juelich.de/portal/pages/pymoldyn-main.html) - A viewer for atomic clusters, crystalline and amorphous materials in a unit cell corresponding to one of the seven 3D Bravais lattices.
+* [pymoldyn](https://pgi-jcns.fz-juelich.de/portal/pages/pymolPubChemPydyn-main.html) - A viewer for atomic clusters, crystalline and amorphous materials in a unit cell corresponding to one of the seven 3D Bravais lattices.

 ## Database wrappers